cortex-lab/phy/design/merge-propositions.md

 colors distinguish accepted, accepted-modified, rejected, stale, and invalid states; blue remains reserved for the merge reference cluster.

 Clicking a pending, reviewable row immediately starts its review.
-It cancels and replaces any active manual or proposition Merge workspace, snapshots the complete current Normal workspace, and stages the ordered proposition IDs directly.
+It atomically replaces any active manual or proposition Merge workspace in the same dock, retains the original Normal-entry cancellation snapshot, and stages the ordered proposition IDs directly.
 It must not first project those IDs into Cluster View, because cancellation must restore the curator's pre-review state.
 Clicking an accepted, accepted-modified, rejected, stale, or invalid row first cancels any active workspace, then only highlights that row; it does not enter Merge mode.
 Invalid and stale propositions remain visible with their reason but cannot be reviewed.